Part 7: Using remote runners

 Earthly has the ability to run builds both locally and remotely.
 In this section, we will explore how to use remote runners to perform builds on remote machines.

 Earthly is able to use remote runners for performing builds on remote machines.
-When Earthly uses a remote runner, the inputs of the build are picked up from the local environment, then the execution takes place remotely, including any pushes (
+When Earthly uses a remote runner, the inputs of the build are picked up from the local environment, then the execution takes place remotely, including any pushes (RUN --push

 commands, and SAVE IMAGE --push